‘We who are many are one body’

 A baseball blessing in Cuba

 Not praying for Texas Rangers’ wins, but thanking God for them anyway.
 By Bobby Ross Jr. | The Christian Chronicle MATANZAS, Cuba — I crouched in anticipation as I stared at the TV.
 In a dark room with no air conditioning, I ignored the sweat dripping down my face and focused on the screen.
-A weather warning?
-A breaking news alert?
-Nope, a different kind of … Continue reading A baseball blessing in Cuba
+The drama unfolding before me was … a postseason baseball game.
+With … Continue reading A baseball blessing in Cuba

 A blessed visit to a Ghanaian immigrant church